 Increased time to resolution is a matter of great concern for even the most experienced customer service representatives.
 Luckily, using an interactive tree for customer service equips agents with the steps to be followed in multiple scenarios.
-It provides representatives with the right information at the right time, resulting in reduced resolution time.
+It provides representatives with the right information at the right time, reducing resolution time.

-As agents can answer more queries on the first stage of interaction itself, they would be able to achieve reduced time to resolution for the customers.
+As agents can answer more queries in the first stage of interaction itself, they would be able to achieve reduced time to resolution for the customers.

 2. Creation of self-service solution